knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 Using loops not only saves time but also ensures our code remains clean and efficient.

-## Looping in Pseudocode

-[Section]

-## Nested Loops

-Just as we nest boxes within larger boxes, loops can also be placed inside other loops.
-This is known as nesting.
-It's a powerful technique, especially when you need to handle multi-dimensional tasks.
-But remember, with great power comes great complexity!
-It's crucial to be careful when using nested loops to ensure they all run as expected.

-[provide intuitive example]

 ## The Intricacies of a Loop

-When you'll start actually programming, you'll notice that you can't just say "Loop 5 times"; it's a bit more complicated than that.
+When you start actually programming, you'll notice that you can't just say "Loop 5 times"; it's a bit more complicated than that.

 So in this section, let's take a closer look at the core components of a loop, using a visual guide: